viktor-ferenczi/se-sections/README.md

 ![Configuration](doc/ConfigDialog.png "Config Dialog")

-## Limitations
+## Known issues and limitations

+- **Subgrids are not copied**, they're left behind, currently.
+It is a known issue and may be solved later.
+- **Blocks assigned to any toolbars** (cockpits, timers, etc) **or added to Event/Turret Controller block lists get disconnected** if they end up on separate grids.
+It may be solved later, this is a non-trivial known issue with grid splits.
-- The selection box can cover blocks and operate only on a single grid.
+- The **selection box** can cover blocks and operate only on a **single grid**.
+This is normal and likely won't change.
-- Sections can store blocks from a single grid only (without subgrids).
 - Pasting sections with disconnected blocks works as expected, but may result in "floating" blocks.
+This is normal and by design to allow for some building tricks.
+Play with it!
-- The plugin is largely untested in survival and should **not** be used in multiplayer.
+- This plugin is largely untested in survival (only with creative mode tools enabled) and is disabled in multiplayer (even if you're an admin).
+It should work if you're playing on the server of a "Friends" multiplayer game, but this mode has note been tested.

 ## Troubleshooting